riinaalisah/Vigenere-ciphers/documentation/specification_document.md

 - keyword in reverse order

 The goal is to have time complexity of O(n^2).
 Since both algorithms use a tableau, two nested for loops are needed.

+The main data structures are arrays, since the message needs to be encrypted letter by letter and it is best to go through them in an array

 ##### Input and Output